 BOARDING SCHOOLS/ HOSTEL

 A 1.
 MOONIE BRANCH

-"That ICPA Inc. lobby the Minister for Employment, Small Business and Training, the Minister for Agriculture and Fisheries and the Minister for Education to investigate the establishment of more boarding facilities in major regional towns to attract more people to live in isolated communities."
+"That ICPA Inc. lobby the Minister for Employment, Small Business and Training, the Minister for Agriculture and Fisheries and the Minister for Education to investigate the establishment of more weekly boarding facilities in major regional towns to attract more people to live in isolated communities."

-Explanation:

 Qld has only 2 mainstream boarding facilities to service state high schools.
-If more large towns, for example Goondiwindi which now has two high schools, had youth hostels or similar, more families livingin the isolated outer regions could access and afford to educate high school children.
+If more large towns, for example Goondiwindi which now has two high schools, had youth hostels or similar, more families living in the isolated outer regions could access and afford to educate high school children.
 Sending high school children to a city for education is not for all, even if they could afford fees.
 Many regional townshave had hostels for secondary students in the past and with government support new facilities could be established again.

-Carried

-F2: MOONIE BRANCH

-"That ICPA Qld lobby local governments for the establishment of hostels in regional towns to assist with the continuing education of rural and remote students who either cannot afford to send their children away to boarding school or decide not to."

-Explanation:

-Lobbying local government will show that there is a need for these facilities in their communities.
-It should promote discussion within individual communities about what choices would benefit students who reside there.

-Carried

 COMMUNICATION

 A 2.
 ST GEORGE

-"That ICPA QLD lobby Telstra to establish a unit specifically for Rural and Remote Families to access for installation of phone lines required for educational purposes."
+"That ICPA QLD lobby Telstra to establish a unit specifically for Distance Education Families to access for installation of phone lines required for educational purposes."

-Explanation:

 With the cancellation of Telstra Country Wide there is a loss of knowledge and understanding of the uniqueness of remote settings and what is required for the installation of phone lines in these areas.
 If you have more than one child in Distance Education, it is encouraged that you have more than one phone line for ease of timetabling and less clashes within the schoolroom.
-A lot of rural families struggleto get onto the correct person at Telstra to explain their situation and to get the process happening to get their phone line installed.
+A lot of rural families struggle to get onto the correct person at Telstra to explain their situation and to get the process happening to get their phone line installed.
 Being rural, many city companies do not understand where we live so talking to Telstra can get frustrating.
 This in return, is turning off many Distance Education families in installing second phone lines as it is put into the too hard basket, or they have tried to call and not got the correct response, so they give up.

 A 3.
+ST GEORGE

-ST GEORGE "That ICPA QLD lobby QLD Government to introduce a payment for the installation of second phone lines as required for educating students through Distance Education."
-Explanation:
+"That ICPA QLD lobby QLD Government to introduce a payment for the installation of second phone lines as required for educating students through Distance Education".

 Schools of Distance Education are requesting families install second phone lines to allow for more flexibility in on air lessons.
 As families with several students completing their education through Distance Education often require students to go on for on air lessons at the same time.
 The subsided connection of a secondary phone line would alleviate this problem and ensure students are able to receive their lessons.

-Carried

 A 4.
 QUEENSLAND STATE COUNCIL

 "ICPA Queensland thanks the Department of Education for the extra bandwidth provided to schools during the online learning period caused by Covid and continuing it after the return of normal schooling"

-Carried

-A 5.
-ALPHA BRANCH

 "That ICPA QLD Inc lobby the Department of Education for an increase to the ICT subsidy for geographically isolated students, to more adequately reflect the current costs of broadband connectivity in remote classrooms."

-Explanation: